pydemo/ec2-metrics-plotter/README.md

 ##Purpose

 - Generate plots for AWS-ECS metrics and statistics.
-- Helps you generate plots on demand and review them using fenerated html report.
+- Helps you generate plots on demand and review them using generated html report.

 ## How it works
 - plotEC2metrics.exe connects to EC2 and reads datapoints for given CloudWatch EC2 instance/metric/statistic combo.